KazumaDesu/gen-iii-event-patcher/READMEs/README-DEVELOPERS.md

 * A hex editor.

 ## Usage
-I'm going to be altering this heavily at some point in the future, so I dn't feel like investing massive amounts of time into this file right now.
+I'm going to be altering this heavily at some point in the future, so I don't feel like investing massive amounts of time into this file right now.

 The basics are this:
 * Wonder News starts at 0x000